ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 What is the primary purpose of a VLAN (Virtual Local Area Network)?

 A. To connect computers using Wi-Fi
-**B. To logically segment a network without needing separate physical switches**
+**B. To logically segment a network without needing separate physical switches**✔️
 C. To provide encryption between devices
 D. To control incoming and outgoing traffic like a firewall